tdf/tdf.extensionuploadcenter/docs/source/messaging.rst

-The tdf.extensionuploadcenter Plone add-on use some of the Plone messaging implementations to create messages to the site admin, reviewers and the owner / creator of extensions.
+The tdf.extensionuploadcenter Plone add-on use some of the Plone messaging implementations to create messages to the site admin, reviewers and the owner / creator of extensions / extension projects.

 Messages To The Site-Admininstrator / Administrator
 ***************************************************

-- The site-administrator / admiinstrator get an e-mail once a new extension project have been added to the Extension Center.
+- The site-administrator / admininstrator get an e-mail once a new extension project have been added to the Extension Center.
 - If the project owner submit her / his project for publication, the site-administrator / administrator get an e-mail about this event.